paveloom-d/dev/README.md

 ### Development

-There is a ZenHub board, so make sure you have installed the extension to see it.
+There is a ZenHub board, so make sure you have installed the extension to see in which pipelines the issues are.

 ### Color theme